kitos/kitos.github.io/src/_content/blog/enjoy-the-little-things_en.md

   },
   // ⚠️ we intententionally ignored 'factory' in dependencies array (for the sake of simplicity)
   // so it won't be updated with rerenders (simular to useState initializer)
-  // while we could add deps array to this hook to be able to update 'factory' [interval])
+  // while we could add deps argument to this hook to be able to update 'factory' [interval])

   return value